 There are many reasons you may want to transfer into a new course.

 Perhaps your initial course didn’t meet your expectations, or you entered university with the intention of transferring to another course after the first year.
-The option to transfer gives you a second shot at your preferred course if you don’t quite meet the entry requirements to get in straight from school.
+The option to transfer gives you a second shot at your preferred course if you don’t quite meet the admission criteria (previously referred to as entry requirements) to get in straight from school.